akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The sun was pale over the high stone walls of the Queen’s garden.
 Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
 A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the center.

-Mathilda Fitzroy leaned toward her brother Godfrey.
+Matilda Fitzroy leaned toward her brother Godfrey.
 “Our mother is unwell, Godfrey.
 She asks for you.
 It would do her heart more good than any tonic to see you in Devon.”

 The Queen watched Beatrice, who was standing quietly by a rosebushes.
 “Go, Godfrey,” the Queen commanded, though her eyes remained on the girl.
 “I will keep Beatrice here under my own shadow.
 There is work for her—visiting the sick at the infirmary and distributing alms to the poor of Westminster.
 The court must see the King’s future daughter-in-law as a woman of mercy, not just a girl from the shires.”